chi-0828/Phishing-with-DNS-spoofing/README.md

 tail -f /var/www/html/data/usernames.txt
 ```
 ### Open browser
-- the attacker can test by access 127.0.0.1 on browser
+- the attacker can test by accessing 127.0.0.1 on the browser
 #### ![image](img/fb.png)
-- the victim can also connect to real facebook login site (access 10.0.2.4 on browser)
+- the victim can also connect to a real Facebook login site (access 10.0.2.4 on the browser)

 ### ettercap's configurations
 ```bash=